vi3itor/lingualeoanki/readme.md

 (in Anki 2.1.x) "Tools" \> "Add-ons" \> "View Files"
 (in Anki 2.0) "Tools" \> "Add-ons" \> "Open Add-ons Folder"
 and put the content of the archive there.
 If you use Anki 2.1.x create an additional folder named "lingualeoanki" inside "addons21" folder and put the content of the archive there.
 Restart Anki.
-Watch the following gif for the details of manual installation on Anki 2.0 (with Russian captures):
+See the following gif for the details on manual installation in Anki 2.0 (with Russian captures):
 [how to manually install][8]

 #### Update